ZypherrGuy/LOLSSACore/README.md

 – repositories: Abstracts direct database calls (persistence logic).
 – services: Implements business logic and uses repositories; In the future, if you add caching, validation, or complex transformations, you do it here.
 – utils: Contains utilities (e.g. logging).
-– server.ts: Bootstraps the server.
+– index.ts: Bootstraps the server.